Caitlin Freeman, M.AmSAT

 Caitlin is nationally certified to teach the Alexander Technique by The American Society for the Alexander Technique (AmSAT), the largest professional association of certified Alexander Technique teachers in the United States.

-Caitlin is recognized for her talent for working with artists who have special challenges, such as singers with trouble matching pitch, musicians with repetitive stress injuries, and performers with stage fright.
+From 2010 to 2015, Caitlin taught the Alexander Technique in the Theatre Department at Point Park University’s Conservatory of Performing Arts (COPA).
+Caitlin is recognized for her talent for working with artists who have special challenges, such as singers with TMJ, musicians and dancers with repetitive stress injuries, and performers with anxiety.

 Caitlin’s overall vision is to develop state-of-the-art ways to empower individuals using the innovative methods of the Alexander Technique; music, art, and drama therapy; and music education.